Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 You can then upload your invoices to Bill.com to allow your accountant to code them properly.

-You would then have a payment approver approve any bills they want to be paid at anytime.
+You would then have a payment approver approve any bills they want to be paid at any time.
 This allows you to manage your accounts payable completely in the cloud and the ability to pay your bills from anywhere.

 Bill.com integrates with QuickBooks online.
 It will require an additional reconciliation (if you have a good bookkeeper) of the Bill.com clearing account.